The objective of 2048 is to create a 2048 tile by moving tiles around a grid and combining them together.

 If you have an AtariVox or SaveKey plugged into the second controller port and the player's score qualifies for the top ten, the player will be invited to enter their initials using the controller.
 High scores are saved in the AtariVox/SaveKey and then reloaded the next time you power-up the game.

-Included with 2048 is the game cartridge, full-color 8-page manual, and a professionally printed box.
+Included with 2048 is the game cartridge and full-color 8-page manual.
+You can optionally purchase a professionally printed box (see above).